Frank A. Kellman

-Frank A. Kellman was a politician in the U.S. state of Wisconsin.
+Frank Albin Kellman (April 24, 1869 – 1951) was a Swedish American immigrant and politician in the U.S. state of Wisconsin.

 Biography

 Kellman resided in Galesville, Wisconsin.
 His son, Norris J. Kellman, would later serve in the Wisconsin State Assembly.

 Career

 Kellman was born in Hillared, Sweden on April 24, 1869.
 He worked as a tin smith and then was in the hardware business.
 He also managed a creamery.
 Kellman served as mayor of Galesville and then served in the Wisconsin State Assembly from 1931 to 1934 as a Republican.
 He was a delegate to the 1936 Republican National Convention.